Natural Ways to Relieve Canker Sores and Support Faster Healing

 article.title

-Canker sores, also known as aphthous ulcers, can be an annoying and painful oral health issue that many people experience at some point in their lives.
-These small, round ulcers often appear inside the mouth on the soft tissues like the gums, cheeks, lips, or tongue.
+Canker sores—also known as aphthous ulcers—are a common oral health issue that many people experience at some point in their lives.
+These small, round sores typically appear on the soft tissues inside the mouth, including the gums, cheeks, lips, or tongue.
+While canker sores are usually harmless and not contagious, they can be uncomfortable and make everyday activities like eating, speaking, or brushing your teeth painful.

 1. Saltwater Rinse